Public vs. M1 Finance: Which Investing App Wins?

-Both M1 Finance and Public let you find sustainable investing options, including stocks that score better on environmental, social, and governance metrics like carbon emissions as well as clean energy investments.
+Both M1 Finance and Public let you find sustainable investing options, including stocks that score better on environmental, social, and governance metrics like carbon emissions.

-Public helps you find ESG stocks and funds easily by grouping them into themes.
-As of October 2021, they featured the following themes:
+Public helps you find green stocks and funds easily by grouping them into themes.
+As of December 2021, they featured the following themes: